mbuzdalov/edx-io/README.md

 * [edx-io.cpp](https://raw.githubusercontent.com/mbuzdalov/edx-io/master/src/c++/edx-io.cpp)

 Note: Visual C++ may be misleaded by the co-existing `edx-io.c` and `edx-io.cpp`, which will share the same object name.
 To make it happy, rename `edx-io.cpp` to `edx-io-plus.cpp`, for instance.
+Some versions would also miss the `edx-io.c` for linking, in which case it suffices to rename `edx-io.c` to `edx-io.cpp`.

 ## Library for CPython and PyPy